auth0/wordpress/README.md

 with a feature add or bug fix are difficult to review and may be rejected
 * Use the latest version of WordPress and turn `WP_DEBUG` on
 * If other plugins are installed during testing that might affect behavior, please list those in the PR description
-* Make sure to test against the lowest PHP version supported (see "Requires PHP" [here](https://github.com/auth0/wp-auth0/blob/master/readme.txt#L5))
+* Make sure to test against the lowest PHP version supported (see `Requires PHP:` [here](https://github.com/auth0/wp-auth0/blob/master/readme.txt#L5))

 ### How to install and configure WordPress for testing

-Currently, we don't have any special way to setup WordPress to test.
-That said, we try to cover as many use cases as possible and one way to do that is with a "headless" WordPress install (core WordPress files in a separate directory).
+We try to cover as many use cases as possible and one way to do that is with a "headless" WordPress install (core WordPress files in a separate directory).
 Here's a quick and easy way to set that up on the command line:

 1. `mkdir wp-doc-root; cd wp-doc-root; mkdir wp;`
 2. `mkdir wp-content; mkdir wp-content/themes; mkdir wp-content/plugins;`